-A mentor is an experienced and trusted individual who serves in a number of capacities: teacher, guide, counselor, motivator, sponsor, coach, advisor, referral agent, role model, and door opener.
+A mentor is an experienced and trusted individual who serves in a number of capacities:

+teacher, guide, counselor, motivator, sponsor, coach, advisor, referral agent, role model, and door opener.
 The mentor must be flexible to serve in the various needs of the protégé.

-Responsibilities of the Mentor
+Responsibilities of Mentor

-- Serve as a role model Share personal experiences and present a good example. - Be prepared and responsive to the requests and needs of the protégé. - Be a resource person Provide information on the Transportation Industry, training opportunities, networking contacts, etc. - Listen Be open and understanding. - Counsel Help identify options for promoting goals and solving specific problems; offer specific and practical solutions. - Offer insight Orient the protégé to the spoken and unspoken rules of the Transportation Industry. - Guide Offer guidance but allow the protégé to make final decisions. - Validate Be an advocate and acknowledge achievements.
-Guide protégé on how to receive recognition both personally and for the firm (i.e. how to apply for awards). - Motivate Help set realistic goals and provide encouragement to achieve them. - Give feedback Share positive reactions and offer constructive criticism. - Provide perspective Help the protégé see the big picture; protect by putting things into proper perspective. - Be knowledgeable Learn what you don't know and be able to refer to those who know best.
+- Serve as a role model Share personal experiences and present a good example. - Be prepared and responsive to the requests and needs of the protégé. - Be a resource person Provide information on the Transportation Industry, training opportunities, networking contacts, etc. - Listen Be open and understanding. - Counsel Help identify options for promoting goals and solving specific problems; offer specific and practical solutions. - Offer insight Orient the protégé to the spoken and unspoken rules of the Transportation Industry. - Guide Offer guidance but allow the protégé to make final decisions.

-Benefits to Mentors
+Benefits of Mentors

-- Satisfaction of helping protégé establish and achieve meaningful and challenging goals, mentors themselves will learn anew the skills and value of effective goal setting techniques. - Satisfaction in having a positive long-term impact. - Improvement in interpersonal communication, motivation, coaching, counseling, and other management skills. - Opportunity to gain perspective about comparable individuals supervised on a regular basis. - Impetus to reflect on one's own goals and performance.
+- Satisfaction of helping protégé establish and achieve meaningful and challenging goals, mentors themselves will learn anew the skills and value of effective goal setting techniques. - Satisfaction in having a positive long-term impact. - Improvement in interpersonal communication, motivation, coaching, counseling, and other management skills. - Opportunity to gain perspective about comparable individuals supervised on a regular basis - Impetus to reflect on one's own goals and performance.